andreshyer/FPDA/README.md

 ## Predicting

-An example of how to predict properties can be seen in `predict.py`, although the current prediction script will not work without data.
+An example of how to predict properties from experimental drop profiles can be seen in `validate.py`.
-But, it does show the structure of predicting using the code provided.
+The full generated dataset is predicted in`predict.py`, although the full dataset must be downloaded first.

 ## Full dataset